 Southern California Public Radio reports that this covers about one in 10 properties in the Los Angeles area alone, most built prior to the 1940s.

-The EBB website provides a list of ZIP codes eligible for EBB assistance.
+The EBB website provides a list of ZIP codes that were eligible for EBB assistance.
 They are primarily in those areas with a large number of older homes and prone to extreme shaking in earthquakes.

 But even if you live in one of these areas, you may not receive assistance.
 The $3,000 payments are distributed among applicants through a lottery system.